October 13, 2020

 Later in the story, Kayla reveals to her father Jay that she’s been cutting herself.
 “It helps take away the pain,” Kayla tells Jay, as she shows him the cutting scars on her wrist.
 “No one likes me at school,” she adds.

 Jay seems disturbed by finding out that Kayla is a cutter.
-And he’s in for more of a shock when he finds out that Kayla has been cutting herself for a few years, and Rebecca has know about it too.
+And he’s in for more of a shock when he finds out that Kayla has been cutting herself for a few years, and Rebecca has known about it too.
 Rebecca gives Jay a weary excuse that she tried to get Kayla help for this self-harm problem, but nothing worked.

 If it isn’t obvious enough, Kayla is deeply troubled.
 But is she a sociopath?
 Is she bipolar?
 The movie plays guessing games with viewers over what Kayla’s state of mind really is.
-Her parents know that something is very wrong with her, but they’re more concerned with covering up the crime she confessed to rather than trying to get her professional help for her mental problems.
+Her parents know that something is very wrong with her, but they’re more concerned with covering up the crime that she confessed to rather than trying to get her professional help for her mental problems.

 Britney’s father Sam (played by Cas Anvar) eventually comes over to Rebecca’s house to see if he can talk to Kayla about where she thinks Britney might be.
 It isn’t the first time that Britney has disappeared for a few days without telling anyone, so Sam isn’t too worried when he first goes over to the house to talk to Kayla.
 Rebecca stalls Sam, with the excuse that Kayla has been sick.
 Rebecca plays the part of a concerned parent by giving Sam her personal cell phone number so that he can contact Rebecca, but it’s really Rebecca’s way of finding out what Sam is going to do about Britney’s disappearance.